-- 5.1 Scholars are selected in accordance with the Council's Postgraduate Scholarship application and assessment process. - 5.2 Although primarily based with the Employment Partner scholars must register with their host institution as a full-time student. - 5.3 During the funding term scholars must exclusively spend all of his/her working time on the Research Project at Masters or PhD education level and Training and Career Development activities, as per the Training & Career Development Plan in Clause 9.9. - 5.4 Scholars must fulfil the following criteria: - 5.4.1 must not have applied more than once to the Employment Based Programme and at the time of application:
+- 6.1 Scholars are selected in accordance with the Council's Postgraduate Scholarship application and assessment process. - 6.2 Although primarily based with the Employment Partner, scholars must register with their host institution as a full-time student. - 6.3 An awardee's first duty is to the successful completion of the scholarship for which they have been awarded funding.
+During the funding term scholars must exclusively spend all of his/her working time on the Research Project at Master's or PhD level and Training and Career Development activities, as per the Training & Career Development Plan submitted as part of the application. - 6.5 Scholars from any country may hold a Council Postgraduate Scholarship.